antoine-royer/WASTE/README.md

 Install dependencies and the script:
 ```
-$ mkdir waste/players
 $ pip install -e .
 ```

+If you don't have a `players` directory in the `waste` one, please create it.
-And then run `waste` in your terminal to run the script.
+And then run `waste-run` in your terminal to run the script.

 ## Licence
 This code is provided under the GNU General Public Licence v3.0+ (GPLv3+).